The Children of William Wetmore and Ann Ponting

 John Cox and Elizabeth Mary Bennett's son George William Cox was living at home with parents in 1871.
 Nothing more is known about him other than he died in Stone on 8 January 1917 aged 58 years old and was buried in All Saints Churchyard, Stone.
 The inscription suggests that he never married.

 In 1881 John Cox and Sarah Jane Bennett's daughter Octavia Sarah Cox, aged 17, was boarding at school at Downend, Stone.
 In 1891 Octavia, aged 27 was a "teacher of drawing" living with schoolmistress Matilda Crook at 2 Belgravia Place, Clifton, Bristol.
 In 1901 she is a assistant artist (sculpture), still working with Matilda Crook, headmistress, but her address is now Downend, Avenue Road, Clifton, Bristol.
 Octavia is still there in 1911.
+In 1939 Octavia was living at "Branca", Paignton with her nieces Eleanor Harding and Gertrude Hill (see above).
+She is shown as a "retired art teacher".
 Octavia Sarah Cox of 9 Southleigh Road, Clifton died at Kyneton Cottage, Kington, Thornbury on 6 April 1946 and was buried at All Saints, Stone.
 Probate was granted to Rosa Elizabeth Harding and Gertrude Bennett Hill (her nieces), both spinsters.
 Her estate was valued at £1,643 8s 8d.

 - Ann Hewett nee Cox